tavgreen/Deep_Learning_with_Python_Code_Example/README.md

-# Learning Convolutional Neural Network with Python Example #
+# Deep Learning with Python Code Example #

 ## Machine Learning ##
 on progress